Bungles/ForgeNeoTray/README.md

 # ForgeNeoTray

 A lightweight system tray launcher for [Forge Neo](https://github.com/Haoming02/sd-webui-forge-classic/tree/neo).
-It starts Forge Neo for you, keeps the console tucked away in the tray, and gives you a proper UI for editing `webui-user.bat`'s command-line arguments — no more hand-editing a batch file every time you want to try a flag.
+It starts Forge Neo for you, keeps the console tucked away in the tray, and gives you a proper UI for editing `webui-user.bat`'s command-line arguments.

 Portable, single `.exe`, no installer, no dependencies beyond Forge Neo itself.